 7. Click OK until all the Properties windows are closed, and just the Explorer remains.

-A little complicated, but atleast your computer didn't explode.
+A little complicated, but at least your computer didn't explode.

 The files to rename, as you might have guessed, are batmeter.dll.mun, SndVOLSSO.dll.mun, and stobject.dll.mun.

 Alright, assumin' you did all that, now all you gotta do is drop the 3 modified Windows XP .MUN files in the same folder SystemResources (make sure they are named the same as the Windows 11 .MUN files), restart your computer, and maybe delete the original Windows 11 .MUN files if you are a neat freak like me.
+Actually, that might be a bad idea.
+It's your choice on that one.

 Yayayay, old icons, hopefully.